020 88309782

 Sealing and finishing.
 Usually, the service involves the use of multiple coats of finish the ensure a longer-lasting result.
 The right choice of product is crucial for the overall look your floor will achieve.

-Hardwood floor sandingYou might want to consider the following issues if you're thinking of installing your floor yourself:
+Hardwood floor sandingYou might want to consider the following issues if you're thinking of sanding your floor yourself:

-• Proper floor restoration sometimes involves staining or gap-filling and these are both best left to experienced flooring.
+• Proper floor restoration sometimes involves staining or gap filling and these are both best left to experienced flooring professionals.

 • Do your research on floor sealants and never fully trust customer assistants in retail shops, such as BnQ or Wickes.
 What is sold there will usually do, but most specialised products are highly specific and only available to professionals.